 There’s a North & South magazine from 1990.
 The cover story has pictures of a sad Allan and Susan at their kitchen table.
 North & South’s piece has input from Allan’s Maori neighbours.
 The reporter doesn’t believe all of Allan’s claims.
 I read it in a corner while the believers talk.

 The sun descends.
 It’s time to go home.
-The mood in the car is resolute – everything’s against Pakeha, but we won’t give up the fight.
+The mood in the car is resolute – everything’s against the Pakeha crusaders, but they won’t give up the fight.
+They’re persecuted, apprently.
+They’re underdogs.
 Ancient Celtic New Zealand writer Martin Doutré spins conspiracy theories.
-I recall him putting on an imitation Maori accent and mocking kaumatua, though it’s hard to prove things like this happened.
-Doutré is American-born, the editor is Dutch and I am British.
-We’re all staunch New Zealanders.
+Doutré, American-born, puts on a mocking accent and does Maori impersonations in the front seat while I sit in the back cringing.

 When I get home, I have another crack at the story.
-It’s 2013 and I’m not a journalist yet, but I know facts should be checked.
+It’s 2013 and I’ve only just started training as a journalist.
+I know facts need to be checked.
+The pile of charges against Allan beggars belief.
 I ring around the Ministry of Justice.
 A representative of Whangarei District Court tells me that Allan John Titford is charged with 39 rapes, assaults, frauds and gun crimes.
 He says he’s worked at the court for 20 years, and he’ll never forget Allan’s name.

-I file my Elocal story; it’s dismissed by a disappointed editor.
+I file my Elocal story; it’s dismissed by the disappointed editor.
 He lets Ross Baker write the story.
-Baker is head of the One NZ Foundation; he lives in Australia.
-His pro-Titford story is published instead.
+Baker is head of the One NZ Foundation (and lives in Australia).
+The pro-Titford story is published instead of mine.
 The magazine’s cover depicts Allan struggling on.
 The headline: Gangsters Stole My Land.